 The eighteenth century also bequeathed much artistic wealth.
 The Prince-Bishop’s palace in Würzburg and the pilgrimage church of Vierzehnheiligen (both designed by Balthasar Neumann) are consummate achievements of Baroque and Rococo art and architecture.
 Moreover, the greatest achievement of eighteenth-century Venetian painting is here: Tiepolo’s ceiling fresco in the Würzburg Residenz.

 Bamberg.
 Morning walk taking in the riverside town.
-Visit the Gothic Church of our Lady with its Tintoretto altarpiece and the splendid Romanesque cathedral with some of Germany’s finest mediaeval sculpture, including the Bamberg Rider, a potent image of knightly values.
-The Diocesan Museum has outstanding mediaeval textiles.
+Visit the Gothic Church of our Lady with its Tintoretto altarpiece and the splendid Romanesque cathedral with some of Germany’s finest medieval sculpture, including the Bamberg Rider, a potent image of knightly values.
+The Diocesan Museum has outstanding medieval textiles.
 In the afternoon visit the Neue Residenz, palace of the Prince-Bishops.